OmegaPointZero/Chatter/README.md

         + Initial setup, use 'broadcast' to blast messages to everyone connected to the websockets
             + Message contents kept in an object, either 'customer' or agent name, timestamp, category, unique conversation id?
             + Upon new chat being broadcast, front-end appends the new message to the chat window
+        + To add: A way to tell a chatter if the other user disconnected
     + From there, keep building the server to connect a customer to only ONE agent, keep the communication between only the 2 of them
         + Need a queue of customers waiting when not enough agents
         + Need a queue of agents waiting when not enough customers